crazy-kol/vMenu-ox/README.md

   - Gives users a hex selector for custom colour setting within vehicle options (primary/secondary)
 - Input Dialog Replace
   - Replaces the base game user input and replaces with ox_lib input dialog for easier use such as copy/pasting spawncodes etc.
+- Keybinds for Thermal & Night Vision Modes
+  - This is locked to users that have the permissions assigned to them.

 If more are added, they will be listed here.